AndrewKehr/Exercise/README.md

 * An EC2 instance running MongoDB with secure access via AWS SSM
 * Automated MongoDB backups to an S3 bucket
-* A containerized Node.js app connecting to MongoDB
+* A containerized Go web app (Tasky) connecting to MongoDB
 * Deployment of Tasky to an EKS cluster

 ---